orris27/computer_science_notes/english/writing.md

 19. invest large sums of money in ~~invest a large sums of money in~~
 20. energetic
 21. supervision
+22. capable
+23. suited to them ~~suitable to them~~
+24. appropriate
+25. theoretical
+26. aesthetic sensitivity ~~aethestic sensitivity~~
+27. temporarily ~~temporarialy~~
+28. feast their eyes on the tourist attractions (tourist!!)
+29. develop clean, renewable energy from solar, wind and water poweras alternatives for fossil fuels such as coal, oil and gas. ~~develop renewable and clean resources from wind, solar and water power as alternatives to fossial fuels such as oils, gases and petroleum.~~

 ## 1. Introduction